costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 <h3>11.
 The speech</h3>

 <p>Here I am, I successfully leapt to Andromeda!
-I'm alive.
+I’m alive.
 Now, I have
-to report the event and I will apply to go back to that wormhole to release my ship's crew and continue this journey.</p>
+to report the event and I will apply to go back to that wormhole to release my ship’s crew and continue this journey.</p>

 <p>I want your full support and the right to command a 1000 ship convoy
 in order to pass through that Drake Passage and bring them back.</p>